firecrow/powernotify/README.md

 # PowerNotify

-This is an Android app using ReactNative and Kotlin native code to provide a "super" notification, to help mangage time-away from your device, as well as surface important notifications.
+This is an Android app that provides a "super" notification using ReactNative and Kotlin/Java native, to help mangage time-away from your device, as well as surface important notifications, acording to user-specified rules.

 # The Concept

 PowerNotify can see the notifications that are visible in the toolbar, and make sound or vibration according to specified rules.
-It is then possible to disable this for the normal notifications, and manage when the get your attention through PowerNotify.
+It is then possible to disable noise/vibration for the normal notifications, allowing PowerNotify to buzz you acording to the rules you've set for that app, your current location, or the current time of the day.

 # The Rules

-When a notification is added to the list shown in the "super" notification, it can generate noise/vibration only for certain recipients, or when you are in certain geo-locations, or during certain times.
-This lets you only be bothered by social media when you are not a the office.
-Alerted to work when you are in the office.
-Or only get your attention on the hour, every hour, allowing you to take much needed "head space" without getting interrupted while you are on a date.
+Rules can be composed of the following attributes:
+    - the app the originated from
+    - the contact information contained in the notification
+    - the phones current geo-location
+    - the current time of day
+    - or what I call "snooze-oclock", make noise/vibration only on the hour every hour!

 # Code Organization